telefonicaid/fiware-monitoring/doc/manuals/admin/logs.rst

   * DEBUG: This level designates fine-grained informational events that are most useful to debug an application.

+- **corr (correlator)**.
+Can be either "N/A" (in startup messages, for instance) or a global unique identifier of each processed request within the whole end-to-end environment.
+In services scenario, when a request is done, it will normally go through several elements in which will be necessary to trace the request without losing sight of the end-to-end process.

 - **trans (transaction id)**.
-Can be either "N/A" (for log messages "out of transaction", as the ones corresponding to startup) or a unique string id.
+Can be either "N/A" or a unique identifier of each request processed within a specific element.

 - **op (operation)**.
 The function in the source code that generated the log message.
 This information is useful for developers only.